-The protocol responsibilities include escorting the president and other heads of state or official guests of the Senate who are attending official functions in the Capitol; making arrangements for funerals of senators who die in office; assisting in plans for the inauguration of the president and organizing the swearing-in and orientation programs for newly elected senators.
-The Sergeant at Arms leads the senators from the Senate to the House Chamber for joint sessions of Congress, to the presidential inaugural platform, or wherever the Senate may go as a body.
-As executive officer, the Sergeant at Arms has custody of the Senate gavel.
+The sergeant at arms’s protocol responsibilities include escorting the president and other heads of state or official guests of the Senate who are attending official functions in the Capitol; making arrangements for funerals of senators who die in office; assisting in plans for the inauguration of the president and vice president; and organizing the swearing-in and orientation programs for newly elected senators.
+The sergeant at arms leads the senators from the Senate to the House Chamber for joint sessions of Congress, to the presidential inaugural platform, or to any location where the Senate may resolve to meet.
+The sergeant at arms is also the custodian of the Senate gavel.

-The Office of the Sergeant at Arms (SAA) is the largest in size of staff and budget in the Senate.
-It is responsible for all Senate computers and technology support services, recording and photographic services, printing and graphics services, and telecommunications services.
-The SAA also provides assistance to all Senate offices with their staffing, mailing, purchasing, and financial needs.
-The offices of the SAA that are responsible for providing these and other services include Capitol Facilities, the Operations Division, Customer Relations, Financial Operations, Human Resources, and Information Security.
-The SAA also shares responsibility for the U.S. Capitol Police, the Senate Page Program, the Senate Office of Training and Development, and the Capitol Telephone Exchange.
+The sergeant at arms is responsible for an array of administrative services in the Senate, including facilities management, recording and photographic services, and printing and graphics services.
+The SAA provides assistance to all Senate offices with their staffing, mail processing, purchasing, and financial needs.
+The SAA also shares responsibility for the U.S. Capitol Police, the Capitol Guide Service, the Senate Page Program, the Joint Senate Office of Training and Development, and the Capitol Telephone Exchange.
+Senators rely on the sergeant at arms for lease negotiations, equipment, and technology in both their Washington, D.C., offices and their home state offices.